Chapter Two: Baby Horse

 Outside of Dan’s window were a few, low Evergreen Rhododendron bushes and one Bird-Cherry tree that Dan felt like talking to every now and then.
 It looked almost human because it was boney and shaped like an anthropoid.
 If you squint hard enough you could almost make out the figure of someone approaching the window.

-Outside the front door from where Dan couldn't see was a derelict cemetery, owned by Chernobog because he was the sexton.
+Outside the front door from where Dan couldn't see was a derelict cemetery, owned by Chernobog because she was the sexton.
 They didn't have any conceivable neighbors or even a postbox for letters nearby, and you couldn’t tell one curtilage from another.
-Their house was in a dorp called Sinbad, just off of Nyänget, Sweden, but you would never know that unless someone told you so.
+Their house was just off of Nyänget, Sweden, but you would never know that unless someone told you so.
 It was so small and dormant.
 You could clearly see where there had been lines of chicken wire set up but collapsed, leaving icy, yellowed patches of grass around the lawn.

-He slept in a large, ornate room in an alcove box bed that was filled with Amish quilts, comforters, and naffixed pillows.
-Above him was a little, red, curvy slat to finish off the frame.
+She slept in a large, ornate room in an alcove box bed that was filled with Amish quilts, comforters, and naffixed pillows.
+Above her was a little, red, curvy slat to finish off the frame.
 It could be covered by two peach colored curtains that were often shut for a little extra privacy and a chiffon skirt that swept the floor.
-He had stopped sleeping on drop sheets once the regular bed sheets were washed.
+She had stopped sleeping on drop sheets once the regular bed sheets were washed.

 The room itself was laden with books and newspapers from the 1910s and early 40s.
 It had a quartermaster’s desk in which there were some discarded feathered pens and ink jars that looked like they had been pushed off the side of the desk a few times due to the deep-set stains on the floor, and a 1910’s gustavian style vitrine that had a few kitsch ceramic animals stored.
 Dan was staying in the rarely used, sanctum-like office of the house, but it felt more like a linen closet.

-He was not allowed to get out of bed without Ximena or Tora to hook their arms around him to keep him from falling and hurting himself even more, so he primarily stayed in bed for most of the day to stave off the embarrassment of asking for elp.
-He would have been happier with crutches, but the only ones they had were too tall and wouldn’t go any shorter.
-He didn't ask to get a better pair.
-He didn't expect to be staying for very long.
+She was not allowed to get out of bed without Ximena or Tora to hook their arms around her to keep her from falling and hurting herself even more, so she primarily stayed in bed for most of the day to stave off the embarrassment of asking for elp.
+She would have been happier with crutches, but the only ones they had were too tall and wouldn’t go any shorter.
+She didn't ask to get a better pair.
+She didn't expect to be staying for very long.

-The most outside time he could get was by sitting on the white rocking chair that collected ice on Tora’s porch.
+The most outside time she could get was by sitting on the white rocking chair that collected ice on Tora’s porch.
 The radio was constantly on.
-He was assigned to watching the rabbit and deer meat cure as it hung from metal hangers attached to the facia.
-He could never be alone out there.
-Someone always had to watch him.
+She was assigned to watching the rabbit and deer meat cure as it hung from metal hangers attached to the facia.
+She could never be alone out there.
+Someone always had to watch her.

-He still used the bath, but something was likely wrong with you if you considered a space behind a locked door heavenly.
+She still used the bath, but something was likely wrong with you if you considered a space behind a locked door heavenly.
 They had only ½ of a full waterway system, so there was no water supply line other than the well.
-He was given a canister of water and a ceramic baking dish and sent into the bathroom.
+She was given a canister of water and a ceramic baking dish and sent into the bathroom.

-Dan never cried for his parents.
-After all, he didn't know who they were and had no motherly attachments to anyone.
-When he was alone, he would crawl on the hardwood floors and delve the shelves and drawers, taking the smallest, sleekest things, like kronor and bits of bent jewelry and put them in his trouser pockets, searching for evidence that the room he was sleeping in was even real.
-He did want to suddenly wake up somewhere else and not be able to communicate where he was before, since his words never made any dent on anyone.
+Dan never cried for her parents.
+After all, she didn't know who they were and had no motherly attachments to anyone.
+When she was alone, she would crawl on the hardwood floors and delve the shelves and drawers, taking the smallest, sleekest things, like kronor and bits of bent jewelry and put them in her trouser pockets, searching for evidence that the room she was sleeping in was even real.
+She did want to suddenly wake up somewhere else and not be able to communicate where she was before, since her words never made any dent on anyone.

-The window supra and to the left of his bed was Dan’s only elude from the house.
-He often would kneel on the bedside table and lean his body out the chambranle until the dense fur on his arms would rise and his teeth began to chatter.
+The window supra and to the left of her bed was Dan’s only elude from the house.
+She often would kneel on the bedside table and lean her body out the chambranle until the dense fur on her arms would rise and her teeth began to chatter.

 “Dan?”, someone said from the hallway, followed by the sounds of shuffling slippers, “Dan are you in there?”

-“I'm in here”, Dan answered the voice, flatly, sort of surprised why anyone would ask unless making sure he hadn’t run off somewhere.
+“I'm in here”, Dan answered the voice, flatly, sort of surprised why anyone would ask unless making sure she hadn’t run off somewhere.
 The doorknob twisted and Ximena let themself in.

 “Can I talk to you a bit?”, she asked quietly, “My bed sheets are in the dryer and I don’t want to sleep on the bare mattress”

-Dan nodded, not really having a choice and tossed his legs off the edge of the bed diligently.
+Dan nodded, not really having a choice and tossed her legs off the edge of the bed diligently.
 Ximena sat down across from Dan on the cabriolet and began,

 “Mattresses are kind of expensive, don’t you think?”